Fibrenew logo

 What Is Fibrenew?

-Fibrenew is a mobile service that repairs, cleans, re-dyes and restores leathers, vinyls, velours, and plastics.
-It typically operates as a mobile franchise often run from a home office and serves a mix of commercial clients (for example, car dealers, auto body shops, private aircraft companies, marinas, moving companies, furniture retailers, restaurants, and insurance companies) and residential customers.
-The core service bundle centers on on-site restoration, dyeing and cleaning of Surfaces using Fibrenew’s System (programs, procedures, protocols, standards, manuals and related materials).
+Fibrenew is a mobile service franchise that repairs, cleans, re-dyes and restores leathers, vinyls, velours, and plastics.
+The operational model is mobile, with franchised businesses typically based out of home offices and traveling to customer sites to perform on-site restoration services.
+It serves a mix of customers, targeting the general public and commercial entities such as car dealers, auto body shops, private aircraft companies, marinas, moving companies, furniture retailers, restaurants and insurance companies.
+The core service bundle is on-site repair, cleaning, re-dyeing and restoration of interior surfaces using adhesives, water-based dyes and related supplies, delivered under Fibrenew’s System, Marks, programs, procedures and manuals.

 Fibrenew Franchise: Pros and Cons